 The veteran must then take the completed DS-516, together with all required identifying documents (birth certificate or passport; Social Security card; two documents showing residential address; and, if applicable, name change documentation) to a Georgia Department of Driver Services (DDS) office.
 A DDS representative will administer a vision exam, verify the veteran's eligibility, and issue a veteran's driver's license.

 For more information, call 678-413-8400 (Metro Atlanta) or 866-754-3687 (outside Metro Atlanta), or visit the Department of Driver Services.

 Veteran's Driver's License - Paid Version

-A veteran who does not meet the criteria to obtain a free veteran's driver's license may obtain the license by paying the standard licensing fee.
+An honorably discharged veteran who does not meet the criteria (residency or wartime service) to obtain a free veteran's driver's license may obtain the license by paying the standard licensing fee.